 One time you may need to use a car is traveling from school back home for weekend or holiday visits.
 How far is your family from your school?
 Is it logical to drive back and forth, or is flying a better option?
 While road trips are fun, driving halfway across the country six times a year may not be the best way to spend your vacations.
-Not only are flights cheap these days, but the time saved traveling by plane may afford you a few more hours — or days — with your family.
+Flying may save money and it certainly cuts down on traveling time, allowing you a few more hours — or days — with your family.
 And that's what's important, right?

 Can You Afford A Car?

 Though buying a car on your own may seem like an attractive option, chances are you're going to have to get your parents involved.
-According to Greg McBride, senior financial analyst for Bankrate.com, there are two necessities for buying a car that the average college student simply doesn't possess.
+Experts say that there are two necessities for buying a car that the average college student simply doesn't possess.
 The first is a good credit history.
 Because credit is based not only on payment history and amounts owed, but also length of payment history, most students simply haven't had credit long enough to qualify for a car loan.
-The second necessity is a steady income that can support car payments.
-Unless you're a night student who works a steady job during the day, McBride says, you're probably not going to be able to buy a car without your parents there to co-sign.
+The second is a steady income that can support car payments.
+Unless you're a night student who works a steady job during the day, you're probably not going to be able to buy a car without your parents there to co-sign.

 Good credit, proof of employment and low debt-to-income ratios are crucial.
 However you decide to go about it, you have to prove you can pay for a car before you buy one.